“We couldn’t resist staying at the iconic, Westin Palace Madrid during our trip to the Spanish capital”

 Our check in was long.
 My immediate impression was that the hotel was big, I mean really big!
 With the crowds made up of mainly American’s, it was 3:30pm when we arrived from the train station and it wasn’t until 3:50 that we reached the front of the line.
 There were a lot of people!

 At ten to four, we were told that our room was still not ready for us to go up to, which I thought was very unusual.
-Fortunately for us though, we were upgraded to an executive suite (so no complaints there).
+We were already being upgraded to a better room thanks to the Kiwi Collection but fortunately for us I think the front desk attendant thought the room should have been done, so we were upgraded AGAIN to an executive suite (so no complaints there).

 While we were waiting, I took in our surroundings, the marble lobby sat underneath an original 1912 palm chandelier, with the afternoon sun shimmering in, it created a subtle light show.